-- the hazard and the hazard category (column 1); - who may be harmed and how (column 2);

-- what you are already doing to control the hazard (column 3); - what further controls or actions might be needed (column 4) remember you must take account of hierarchy of control and the principles of prevention in deciding on further controls; - what the timescales are for completion of each action (column 5); and - the role of the person responsible for completing each action (column 6).
+- the hazard and the hazard category (column 1); - who may be harmed and how (column 2); - what you are already doing to control the hazard (column 3); - what further controls or actions might be needed (column 4) - remember you must take account of the hierarchy of control and the prevention and control measures in ILO-OSH 2001, Section 3.10.1 in deciding on further controls; - what the timescales are for completion of each action (column 5); and - the role of the person responsible for completing each action (column 6). - Column numbers please see Table 2. - When you complete your risk assessment you will see that columns 3 and 4 work together.
+If you are already doing enough to control the risk, there will be a lot of controls listed in column 3 but very few (if any) in column 4 (you might even just note that no further action is necessary).
+On the other-hand, if you have very few controls in place, column 3 will contain very little and column 4 will contain a lot more.
+Both of these scenarios are fine because they are realistic.